 Deadline chains can be edited in the Advanced tool.
 To edit a Deadline Chain, click on the vertical ellipses next to the Deadline Chain name and select “Edit.”
 This will open the “Edit Deadline Chain” window, where you can edit the name, default calendar, jurisdiction, URL, and notes for the Deadline Chain.
 Changing the default calendar for the Deadline Chain will adjust the calendar of any deadlines using the default calendars to the new default.

-Deadlines can be edited or removed in the Advanced tool.
-Renaming or changing other information in a deadline will not affect other deadlines using that deadline as a dependency.
+Deadlines and groups can be edited or removed in the Advanced tool.
+Renaming or changing other information in a deadline will not affect other deadlines or groups using that deadline as a dependency.
 If a deadline is renamed, the dependencies using that deadline will reflect the name change.

-However, getting rid of a deadline that is being used as a dependency for other deadlines will affect those deadlines.
+However, getting rid of a deadline that is being used as a dependency for other deadlines or groups will affect those deadlines or groups.
 They will no longer show a dependency.
 If you need to take out a deadline that is being used as a dependency, you will need to adjust the dependencies in your chain to make sure all deadlines are connected with one another correctly.